AyanSanaullah/Ship-Audio-Classification-Project/README.md

 ### Transformer-based Model
 - Incorporates long-range dependencies for improved balance across classes.
 - Shows higher recall for `SpeedBoat` and `UUV` classes.

-## Dataset
-The dataset comprises spectrograms generated from underwater audio signals of various ship types.
-The data is organized into the following classes:

-- `SpeedBoat`
-- `KaiYuan`
-- `UUV`

 ### Preprocessing
 1. Convert time-domain audio into frequency-domain spectrograms.